Glossary of Terms

-A forecast is an analysis that is prepared to provide management and ownership with the revenue expectations for a upcoming period of time.
+A forecast is an analysis that is prepared to provide management and ownership with the revenue expectations for an upcoming period of time.

-A Function Room is also known as a conference room – this is the area ideal for business conferences or meetings and other special occassions.
+A Function Room is also known as a conference room – this is the area ideal for business conferences or meetings and other special occasions.

 Group Booking Pace: The speed at which bookings materialize over a period of time from the booking date to the arrival date.
 Booking pace is expressed as a fraction of bookings received on certain days in advance.

-Gross Margin are net sales revenue minus cost of goods sold or in other words, the sales revenue retained after incurring the direct costs associated with producing the goods sold.
+Gross Margin is net sales revenue minus the cost of goods sold or, in other words, the sales revenue retained after incurring the direct costs associated with producing the goods sold.

 Gross Operating Profit is the result of a hotel’s gross operating revenue minus their gross operating expenses.

 Gross Operating Profit per Available Room – GOPPAR is a figure that is calculated by subtracting operating expenses from gross revenue and dividing that by the total rooms available.
-This goes a step further then RevPAR because it not only considers revenues generated, but it also factors in the operational costs related to those revenues.
+This goes a step further than RevPAR because it not only considers revenues generated but it also factors in the operational costs related to those revenues.

 Gross Operating Revenue is a hotel’s total operating revenue.
 This includes all revenue from all outlets that relate to the hotel directly or indirectly.